IuliiaKonovalova/e-commerce/README.md

     - ```python manage.py makemigrations```
     - ```python manage.py migrate```

-**After the following steps, you will make sure that the app is working correctly and any other user registered in your app will have an access only as a customer.
+**After the following steps, you will ensure that the app is working correctly, and any other user registered in your app will only have access as a customer.
 The rest of the roles will be controlled by the admin.**

 12. Run the server.